 Gordon College cultivates scholars and leaders through a variety of campus-based and extended learning options.
-The A. J. Gordon Fellows program seeks to encourage academic and leadership development for a select number of top students.
+The A. J. Gordon Fellows is a program of faithful personal and professional development for emerging scholars and leaders.

 The A. J. Gordon Fellows Program